raygozag/gbkpp/README.md

 gbkpp
 =====

-A parser in c++ for the genbank file format.
+A parser and interface in c++ for the genbank file format.